xu-qingxin/xu-qingxin.github.io/_pages/about.md

 I am a Lecturer in English at the [College of Foreign Languages and Cultures, Xiamen University](https://cflc.xmu.edu.cn){:target="\_blank"} in China.
 In 2015-2017, I was a visiting scholar at the Confucius Institute at the University of Delaware, U.S.A.

-I received my PhD from the School of the Arts and Media at the University of New South Wales in Sydney, Australia, supervised by [Dr Peter R.R.
-White](https://www.ada.unsw.edu.au/our-people/peter-white){:target="\_blank"}.
+I received my PhD from the School of the Arts and Media at the University of New South Wales in Sydney, Australia, in 2021 (supervised by [Dr Peter R.R.
+White](https://www.ada.unsw.edu.au/our-people/peter-white){:target="\_blank"}).
 My PhD project was about textual identity construction of disputing spouses in family dispute resolutions.
 I explored *who the disputants are* by reference to what attitudes they held and how they communicated these attitudes.